maszinca/Test/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Sammys documentation!
 ===================================

+**Sammy** (/lu'make/) is a IT Specialist who loves his work and adventures.

+He's particularly good with few things and he doesn't want to share it in the public.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.